syncfusion/blazor-docs/src/schedule/scheduler/data-binding.md

----
-title: "Blazor Scheduler"
-component: "Scheduler"
-description: "This section includes the data binding topics explaining how to bind various data sources to Scheduler using DataManager adaptors."
----

 # Data binding

 The Scheduler uses `DataManager`, which supports both RESTful data service binding and datasource collections.
 The `DataSource` property of Scheduler can be assigned either with the instance of `DataManager` or List of datasource collection, as it supports the following two kind of data binding methods: